Woodlands Wildlife Refuge, Inc.

 First Patients

-in the mid 1980swith the care of two orphaned raccoons.
-Woodlands
+Township, began in 1986 with the care of two orphaned raccoons.

-was founded, and is directed by Tracy Leaver, a New Jersey state
+Woodlands was founded, and is directed by Tracy Leaver, a New Jersey

 Woodlands Today

-As our communities continue to grow, and loss of habitat continues,
+annually.
+As our communities continue to grow, and loss of habitat

-the number of human/wildlife encounters increase.
-We are dedicated
+continues, the number of human/wildlife encounters increase.
+We

-to keeping up with the needs of our communities and our wild neighbors.
+are dedicated to keeping up with the needs of our communities and

-foxes, squirrels, coyotes, fawns, bats, otters, porcupines, bears,
+foxes, squirrels, coyotes, bats, otters, porcupines, bears, venomous

 Woodlands has a staff of highly trained volunteers who care for